 Regrettably, our database does not have a consistent approach to name giving, especially with names before ~1500.
 The reason is that we use information from a multitude of sources in various languages.
 For example, you won't find "Jacoba van Beijeren" in our database, because she has been entered as "Jacqueline, Countess of Hinaut".
 We have "William of Orange Nassau" (in English) , but his father is listed as "Wilhelm von Nassau Dillenburg" (in German).
-Maybe we'll modify and streamline it more in the future, but since there are close to 8,000 names in our database we have to live with it for now.
+Maybe we'll modify and streamline it more in the future, but since there are some 10,000 names in our database we have to live with it for now.
 Therefore, you should try different names alternatives in your searches.

 We have set our search system to not put prefixes before a last name (surname).
 It is arranged like Dutch and German telephone books.
 If you are looking for a van den Berg then you must look under the B in the "Browse Last Names" section.